juan-ruiz/FrontendProject/readme.txt

  section, a "How it works" section, a comments section, a banner at the bottom of the page, and a footer with fb and twitter share buttons.

- To start working on this project, node.js has to be installed on the dev machine
+ To start working on this project, node.js and npm have to be installed on the dev machine.

  The first step to deploy this site is to download all its dependencies, to do so, please open a terminal, cd/to/the/project/folder and execute